 Discovery Channel has commissioned UK indie Woodcut Media to produce the hour-long documentary Tony Robinson’s VE Day: Minute by Minute.

-Presented by the English actor (pictured), the documentary captures the “unique stories and seminal events” in the 24 hours after the second World War came to an end on May 8, 1945.
+Presented by the English actor (pictured), the documentary captures the “unique stories and seminal events” that took place May 8 1945 to mark the formal acceptance of Nazi Germany’s surrender.